 Baking chips sold at Walmart recalled

 The product is being recalled to guard those that have a extreme allergy or sensitivity to soy and mustn’t devour the product.
-Nevertheless, there haven’t been any experiences of sickness or harm.
+Nevertheless, there haven’t been any studies of sickness or damage.

 |UPC Quantity